IDIAMath/idiamath.github.io/docs/index.md

 ## Vector fields in 3D

+## Adaptive Questions
++ Question [Rotating a curve about two axis](question/3D_rotation_two_axis_adaptive.md) This question trains the imagination of rotating objects and guides the student through the topic.

 ## Additional Material

 Here will find applets demonstrating JSXGraph in different applications.
 [JSXGraph Examples](JSXGraphExamples/JSXGraphExamples.md) This material is usefull for the HELM material as well.